-The buzz in the air this week is only going to get stronger as we approach the 89th Academy Awards.
-On Sunday, the best and brightest actors will take over the Dolby Theatre in Hollywood in hopes of coming home with one (or more) of the 24 Oscar awards.
+The buzz in the air this week is only going to get stronger as we approach the 90th Academy Awards.
+Next month, the best and brightest actors will take over the Dolby Theatre in Hollywood in hopes of coming home with one (or more) of the 24 Oscar awards.

 While we watch celebs receive their Oscars every year, the statues themselves are shrouded in mystery.
 We'll probably never get to touch one ourselves, but WalletHub released some helpful trivia so we can at least pretend.